 If you want travel rewards

-Choosing a new credit card is all about figuring out what your financial needs are and what type of card will work best for you.
-Once you’ve made that top-level decision, you’ll be ready to research specific cards, compare offers and benefits, and apply for a card you like.
-Keep reading to learn how to get a credit card.
+Choosing a new credit card is all about figuring out what your financial needs and priorities are and what type of card will work best for you.
+Once you’ve made that top-level decision, you’ll be ready to research specific cards, compare offers and benefits, and apply for a card that’s a good fit for you.